By Paul Nutcher

 Lastly, online fraud can be reduced as data is collected.
 When an algorithm detects unusual patterns of online behavior, the company can intervene and prevent potential losses to its account holders.
 “Anyone who has received a notification from their credit card company about a suspicious transaction is in effect being protected by the same data used to receive a discount on purchases,” Stormon noted.
 The same goes for real time sensors often deployed by medical devices and transmitted to a healthcare professional, who can then intervene based on the data and potential avoid their patient suffering a catastrophic emergency.
 For example, doses of medications can be adjusted so heart attacks or strokes can be prevented.
 Stormon noted that it will be up to the companies collecting the data to make sure people continue to believe there is value added to their lives instead of intrusions and potential threats.

-Big Tech On the Defensive
+Big Tech On the Defensive about Data Collection

 In a 2013 case, Google was held accountable for its Gmail practices when a class action lawsuit claimed its practices were violating federal and California privacy laws.
 According to an ABC News online report, Google was alleged to be violating privacy laws when its automated processor scaned emails sent from non-Gmail accounts.
 Google’s argument is publicly available for download at https://www.consumerwatchdog.org/resources/googlemotion061313.pdf The court documents show Google wanted the lawsuit thrown out.
 While that is no surprise, a statement in the documents says that “a person has not legitimate expectation of privacy in information he voluntarily turns over to third parties.”
 That statement was from a 1997 court case and the citation was part of Google’s motion to dismiss the lawsuit.